ashur-k/CI-MS3-Car-Showroom/README.md

 ###### •	Travesy Media for materializecss.
 ###### •	Special thanks to code institute tutors for helping troubleshooting problems.
 ###### •	My mentor Dick Vlaanderen who particularly has advised me and emotionally encouraged me.
-###### •	Very special thanks to code institute tutor Tim, who not helped me to crack errors but also encourage me to deal with emotional stress that I was having due to working for nonstop hours for weeks.
-Tim shared his experience and advised how to keep balance of time during development process.
-Tim also shared his newly made videos about flask and project deployment on heroku which were very helpful.
+###### •	Special thanks to code institute tutor Tim, helped me to crack errors and provided me with his vidoe toutorials for project deployments.